kenakofer/manifans-extension/README.md

     - Solve the disappearing problem on the Positions tab
     - Limit ourselves once API gives that capability
     - Smart update (listen for new bets on perm markets, only update the data affected)

+    - Show weighted calibration score on different sides of markets?